 Escrow of ACA Private Signature Keys

-Under no circumstances shall an ACA signature key used to sign certificates or CRLs be escrowed.
+Under no circumstances shall an ACA’s signature key used to sign certificates or CRLs be escrowed.

 Escrow of Subscriber Encryption Keys

-Subscriber private signature keys shall not be escrowed.
+Per section 3.9.1 The ACA shall not escrow private keys on behalf of subscribers or any other entity outside of the ACA.
+An ACA may offer secure backup facilities for key storage to subscribers.

 Escrow of Subscriber Private Encryption and Dual-Use Keys

-Subscriber private dual use keys shall not be escrowed.
-If a device has a separate key management key certificate, the key management private key may be escrowed.
+Per section 3.9.1 The ACA shall not escrow private keys on behalf of subscribers or any other entity outside of the ACA.
+An ACA may offer secure backup facilities for key storage to subscribers.

 Private Key Backup